Properties of contact matrices induced by pairwise interactions in proteins: Methods

-The potentials that satisfies \Eq{\ref{eq: go-type-1}} and \Eq{\ref{eq: go-type-2}} are just a Go-like potential\CITE{G:83}, in which interactions between native contact pairs are always more attractive than those between non-native pairs.
+The potentials that satisfy \Eq{\ref{eq: go-type-1}} or \ref{eq: go-type-2} are just Go-like potentials\CITE{G:83}, in which interactions between native contact pairs are always more attractive than those between non-native pairs.
 Let us call proteins with a Go-like potential as ideal proteins.
 There are multiple levels of nativelikeliness in the Go-like potential.
-The most nativelike potential of the present Go-like potentials is one in which all interactions between native contacts are attractive and other interactions are all repulsive.
+The most nativelike potential of the present Go-like potentials is the one in which all interactions between native contacts are attractive and other interactions are all repulsive.
 In other words, $\mathcal{E}_{i j}$ is negative for native contacts and positive for non-native contacts.
 In such a Go-like potential, the native conformation can attain the lowest bound of \Eq{\ref{eq: unreachable-lowest-bound-C}}, which is equivalent to \Eq{\ref{eq: unreachable-lowest-bound-B}} with $\varepsilon_0 = 0$.
-A less nativelike potential is one in which interactions between non-native contact pairs can be attractive but always less attractive than those between native contact pairs.
+A less nativelike potential is the one in which interactions between non-native contact pairs can be attractive but always less attractive than those between native contact pairs.
 An ideal protein with such a potential can attain \Eq{\ref{eq: unreachable-lowest-bound-B}} with a proper value of $\varepsilon_0$, which is the threshold energy for native and non-native contacts.
-In real protein, we should define $\varepsilon_0$ as a threshold of contact energy under which unit pairs tend to be in contact in native conformations.
+For real protein, we should define $\varepsilon_0$ as a threshold of contact energy under which unit pairs tend to be in contact in native conformations.